CyphrRiot/ArchRiot/README.md

 **ArchRiot still works exactly as it does today.**

 Current ISOs, install scripts, everything — they remain fully functional.
 If you want to keep running it, go for it.
-It’s solid.
+It's solid.

 That said, **active development on ArchRiot is over**.

 No more new features.
 No major releases.
-Just critical bug fixes and essential security updates when they’re actually needed to keep existing installs stable and secure.
+Just critical bug fixes and essential security updates when they're actually needed to keep existing installs stable and secure.

 My full focus and energy have now shifted to **[OpenRiot](https://OpenRiot.org)**.

-OpenRiot is the real evolution — the exact same philosophy you loved in ArchRiot (minimal, clean, themed, efficient tiling workflow, privacy-first, “just works” out of the box) — but rebuilt properly on the audited, no-compromise foundation of [OpenBSD](https://OpenBSD.org).
+→ **[OpenRiot](https://OpenRiot.org)** is the continuation.
+Same philosophy (minimal, clean, themed, efficient tiling, privacy-first) — rebuilt on [OpenBSD](https://OpenBSD.org).
 No blobs.
+No verification requirements.
 No distribution drama.
 No weakening security model.
-Real stability, real auditability, and a system that actually belongs to you.
+Real stability, real auditability.

-If you valued what ArchRiot stood for — sovereignty, control, clean aesthetics, and a machine that doesn’t treat you like the product — this is the stronger, more principled continuation of that vision.
+If you valued what ArchRiot stood for — sovereignty, control, clean aesthetics, and a machine that doesn't treat you like the product — this is the stronger, more principled continuation of that vision.

 **Start a Riot.**

 **[OpenRiot → https://openriot.org](https://openriot.org)**

 The ArchRiot repository, documentation, and all existing releases will stay up indefinitely.
-Fork it, modify it, keep using it — it’s yours, do whatever you want with it.
+Fork it, modify it, keep using it — it's yours, do whatever you want with it.

 The Riot continues — now on much more solid and secure ground.